foxostro/Turtle16/README.md

 `0bkkkk'kiii'aaab'bbii`

-Stores the contents of the register Rc to memory at the address given by Ra + Imm.
+Stores the contents of the register Rb to memory at the address given by Ra + Imm.

 ```
-mem[Ra + Imm] := Rc
+mem[Ra + Imm] := Rb
 ```